-- Hasso Plattner and SAP made a number of statements around the necessity of removing aggregates.
+- Hasso Plattner and SAP made several statements around the necessity of removing aggregates.

 - In this article, we debate this claim.